 Collection: Sansho

-Sanshō pepper is believed to have been used as a spice for thousands of years, although there is no conclusive evidence.
+Sanshō-pepper It is believed to have been used as a spice for thousands of years, although there is no conclusive evidence.
 It was called naruhajika during the Nara era in the 8th century and used as a medicine to treat diarrhea.
-Its primary use as a medicine would continue for a long time.
+It would remain primarily used as a medicine for a long time.

-It wasn't until the Kamakura era (1185 to 1333 AD) that samurai reportedly used it again as a spice during hunts.
-Unagi, a dish of freshwater eel with sanshō pepper, dates back to that period.
+It was not until the Kamakura era (1185 to 1333 AD) that it was reportedly used again as a spice by the samurai during hunting.
+Unagi, a dish of freshwater eel with sanshō-pepper.

-Our sanshō or sansho pepper comes from Wakayama and is undeniably one of the finest sanshō.
-However, in recent years, something has been structurally wrong with the cultivation process, causing the pepper to repeatedly fail inspections.
+Our sanshō or sansho pepper comes from Wakayama and is undeniably one of the better sanshō.
+But in recent years there has been something structurally wrong with the cultivation, which means that pepper fails inspections time and again.

 No longer available.